featdd/dpn_glossary/Documentation/Administrator/Index.rst

 #.
 Add the static TypoScript to your Site template

 #.
-Create a list- & detailpage for terms
+Create a page for terms

 #.
 Configure the uids in the constants to make the detailpage resolvable for the parser